 Extend your app with services, extensions, and packages

-There are different technologies in Windows 10 that will help you extend and componentize your app.
-This table should help you determine which technology you should use for your scenario.
+There are many technologies in Windows 10 for extending and componentizing your app.
+This table should help you determine which technology you should use depending on requirements.
 It is followed by a brief description of the scenarios and technologies.

 |Scenario||Resource package||Asset package||Optional package||Flat bundle||App Extension||App service||Streaming Install|